HamzaConnection/Hamzaconnection/README.md

 ### Hi there, I'm Hamza 👋

-I love frontend development as you can se on my various projects here on github.
+I love frontend development as you can see on my various projects here on github.

 I'm a super passionate person in general and always curious to learn something new especially if it's' frontend, automated testing, fitness, business, or self-improvement!